-Upon receipt and acceptance of the Application Form, the manager will - possibly in advance - reserve mortgage receivables from - solely, if applicable - Venn Hypotheken B.V. in accordance with the Master Investment and Purchase Agreement for a purchase price that is approximately equal to the whole committed amount of the incoming participant, taking account of any amounts to be reinvested and requests to purchase Participations.
+Upon receipt and acceptance of the Application Form by the Transfer Agent, the manager reserves mortgage debt at NN Bank in accordance with the Master Mortgage Receivables Purchase Agreement between the manager and NN Bank.
+The reservation is approximately equal to the Committed Amount of the subscribing participant, taking into account any reinvestment amounts and requests to redeem Participations.